ansible/ansible-ai-connect-service/README.md

 Access the updated Ansible VSCode extension here: https://drive.google.com/drive/u/1/folders/1cyjv_Ljz9I2IXY140S7_fjQsqZtxr_sg
 Review the screen recording for instruction on configuring the extension to access your running wisdom service.

+## Authenticating with the completion API

+GitHub authentication has been added for the pilot.
+Pilot access will be limited to a specific team.
+Settings are currently hardcoded to the wisdom-contrib team, but a new team will be created for the pilot.

+To test GitHub authentication locally, you will need to create a new OAuth App at https://github.com/settings/developers.
+Provide an Authorization callback URL of http://localhost:8000/complete/github-team/.
+Export Update `SOCIAL_AUTH_GITHUB_TEAM_KEY` and `SOCIAL_AUTH_GITHUB_TEAM_SECRET` before starting your app.
+Once you start the app, navigate to http://localhost:8000/ to log in.
+Once authenticated, you will be presented with an authentication token that will be configured in VSCode (coming soon) to access the task prediction API.

+To get an authentication token without logging in via GitHub, you can navigate to http://localhost:8000/admin/ and log in with your superuser credentials, then navigate back to http://localhost:8000/ (or view your token in the admin console).

+To test the API with no authentication, you can empty out REST_FRAMEWORK.DEFAULT_PERMISSION_CLASSES in base.py.

 ## Test cases

 Work in progress